Tag: G.I. Bill

-Salvatore Schillaci thinks about the bad things that happened when he has nothing else to do.
-A friend of his stepped on a mine and was killed.
-When he himself was injured, he returned home to receive hospital care in Massachusetts.
-Upon recovery, he returned to university to study geology on the GI Bill.
+Salvatore Schillaci shares how he thinks about the bad things that happened when he has nothing else to do.
+He remembers how a friend of his stepped on a mine and was killed.
+He explains when he himself was injured, he returned home to receive hospital care in Massachusetts.
+He shares that, upon recovery, he returned to university to study geology on the GI Bill.

 Reflections on Service

 Titus Santelli reflects on South Korea's progress since the war.
 He shares that he is proud of his service not because of heroics but because he feels it made him a grown and responsible person.
 He explains that his service allowed him to attend school upon his return.

 Virgil Julius Caldwell discusses his perception of Korea, the Korean War, and basic training.
 He recalls how when he was drafted, the Korean War was going strong.
 He describes doubts about going to Korea but also how the Korean War was a chance to receive the GI BIll and pay for graduate school.
 He shares how he was placed in an integrated unit during basic training and how he was housed with other college graduates.

 Schooling with the G.I.
 Bill

 William Les Bishop describes his continued education that was in part paid by the G.I.
 Bill.
 He majored in government and economics before getting a masters in international relations.
 He explains that he was also working towards a doctorate.